Toro515/Image_Segment_with_TensorRT_Deployment/README.md

 4. Writing C++ project using VS2017 to implement accelerated inference for TensorRT.
 Implementing image super-resolution and outputting clear video files.

 # Required environments
-*I will gradually update the configuration information according to the progress of the project.
-The known configurations are as follows.
+*I will gradually update the configuration information according to the progress of the project.*
+The known configurations are as follows,
- Nvidia GTX1650Ti 4GB
+1. Nvidia GTX1650Ti 4GB
- onnx 1.12.0
+2. onnx 1.12.0
- onnxruntime-gpu 1.12.1
+3. onnxruntime-gpu 1.12.1
- pytorch 1.12.1
+4. pytorch 1.12.1
- torchvision 0.13.1
+5. torchvision 0.13.1
+6.